Mega Sg

 The Mega Sg is a home video game console manufactured by Analogue, released in 2019.
 It runs games developed for the Sega Genesis, Master System, Game Gear and SG-1000, systems released by Sega in the 1980s and early 1990s during the fourth generation of consoles.
-Rather than emulate games, the Mega Sg uses FPGA chips that replicate the original system hardware.
+Rather than use software emulation the Mega Sg uses FPGA chips to reimplement the original machine's behaviour.

 Features

 The Mega Sg features 1080p HDMI, digital audio (48 kHz 16-bit), and original Genesis-style controller ports.
 Kevin Horton engineered Mega Sg to use an Altera Cyclone V to match the Genesis hardware logic with very high accuracy and also provided extra features, such as the option to scale the original 240p video output to different resolutions up to 1080p 60 Hz.
 Phil Fish, the designer of Fez, designed the user interface, and Arca composed the startup audio.
 It includes an unreleased Genesis game from 1994, Hardcore, renamed Ultracore due to licensing problems.